 The mystery of genetics was unlocked during the mid-nineteenth century by Gregor Mendel.
-He conducted an experiment on pea plants.
-By cultivating the pea plants and observing the pattern of inheritance in stages of generation.
+He conducted an experiment on pea plants by cultivating the pea plants and observing the pattern of inheritance in different stages of generation.

 Mendel investigated the pairs of pea plants with one contrasting trait.
 Mendel studied the following seven characters with contrasting traits:

 - Flower colour: Violet/white